 In a Delaware criminal case, if you plead guilty or are found guilty at trial, you will be sentenced by a judge of that court.
 You can be immediately sentenced or your sentence can be deferred and scheduled for later date.
 Typically, on misdemeanors you will be immediately sentenced after a finding of guilt.
 On more serious felonies, sentence will usually be deferred and a pre-sentence investigation (PSI) will be ordered.
 A deferred sentence is usually scheduled several months out.
 The defense attorney and the Attorney General's Office (prosecution) can agree to immediate sentencing on certain felonies if the court permits.The Sentencing Hearing

-At sentencing, your defense attorney will have the opportunity to argue in your defense for a particular sentence.
-The attorney general will also have the opportunity to advocate for a particular sentence.
+At sentencing, your defense attorney will have the opportunity to argue in your defense and present any “mitigating factors” on your behalf.
+The attorney general will also have the opportunity to advocate for a particular sentence on behalf of the State.
 The victim will have the opportunity to address the Court.
 You, the Defendant will have the right to address the Court, if you wish.

-In Delaware, there are no "true" plea agreements in the sense that the defense and prosecutor cannot agree on a sentence which is final.
-Every plea agreement between the defense attorney and prosecutor is a recommendation to the court.
-The sentencing judge has the ability to sentence as he or she wishes despite the agreement of the parties.
-For example, if the Attorney General's Office and the defense attorney are both recommending probation, the sentencing judge still has the ability to sentence the defendant to jail time, if warranted.
-Many times judges will follow the recommendation of the parties.
+In Delaware, every sentence is merely a recommendation to the sentencing judge.
+The sentencing judge has the ability to raise or lower your sentence despite the agreement of the parties.
+For example, if the Attorney General's Office and the defense attorney are both recommending probation and the Defendant is pleading guilty in lieu of trial, this is known as a plea agreement.
+Even though you have a plea agreement in place, the sentencing judge still has the ability to sentence the defendant to jail time.
+Many times, judges will follow the recommendation of the parties but Defendant’s should know that the judge has the final say in sentencing.
 An effective defense attorney will persuade the prosecutor to recommend a more lenient sentence.
 If the defense and prosecution disagree on the sentence the judge will make the final call.

 A good criminal defense attorney will present evidence to the sentencing judge to mitigate or lessen your sentence and place you in the best light possible.
 Topics I may talk about in mitigating a sentence are employment history, familial relationships, parenting needs, lack of criminal history, mental health history, health history, drug and alcohol history or lack thereof, memberships, associations, organizations and good deeds to the community.Crime Classifications